 For many years, I could not say the word marriage or any derivative because it gave me an anxious feeling of being trapped.
 Most people would think that I did not understand the intrinsic nature of marriage due to my many years of stating “I don’t want to get married.”
 On the contrary, the reason I stayed away from it was because I fully understood how much commitment that is required and trading in ‘I’ for ‘We’ was a necessity.
 I also realized at a young teen years that if you plan to make that commitment to someone, then you better be sure.
 I saw marriage as a serious life-long willing commitment and divorce did not enter my mind.
 If I understood the value of marriage back then, how is that so many people seem to completely miss that concept?

 My jaded feelings now are not about my inability to commit (I got over that) but seeing how many people take those vows knowing deep in their subconscious that it is not the right decision.
 I am jaded because I get to see behind the hidden curtains of how some of the married 50% destroy a well-meaning institution.
 As I listen to my friend go through her hindsight, it is clear that her and her estranged spouse were not compatible.
 It is also funny that knowing how incompatible and out of sync they were, she would have continued with the charade if he had not left.
 I have another friend who complains about her spouse incessantly but gives the caveat “don’t get me wrong, I love….”
 I was having another conversation with a Christian family member who is separated and going through a divorce.
 I made the comment that maybe next time God will…. and her response was ‘I thought God was involved’ in their union.
-Finally, the jaded nail in the coffin is being aware of a fairly recent married man with small children who wants to have an affair.
+Finally, the jaded nail in the coffin is being aware of a married man who wants to have an affair.
 Sadly, I have more negative marriage stories in my head than positives,

 What’s the point of marriage if it is in name only?
 I am not in any judgment of anyone’s relationship.
 People make decisions about their partners based on their feelings and thoughts at the time.
 I understand that our decision-making can be clouded by hormones and unrealistic fantasies of the future but I am starting to think I am surrounded by people who just make shitty decisions based off of desperation.
 Yes, I know that my job puts me in a one-down position to hear the worst; however, those handful seem to be representation of a portion of the 50% that are still married.